smudge/decks/railsconf-2022/slides.md

 <!--
 So we shipped this in 2020, and as we all know it has been at least 6 years since then.
 Or I dunno, I stopped counting.

+But to close us out, I wanted to share what we've done in the years since this released.
 -->

 ---